bedoo96/bedoo96/README.md

 **July 2024 - November 2024,**
 - Build a system combining and Retrieval and and Simulation AI agent System to automate the using of Sedimentation-Hydrauclic model SRH-1D for analyzing Typhoon stream in Zouishui river.
 - Analyzed Input and outpout of the Models to create alert.
-- **Skills:** LLMs, Prompt Engineering,AI Agent, RAG, Water Management, LangChain
+- **Skills:** LLMs, Prompt Engineering,AI Agent, RAG, Elastic Search, Docker,Water Management, LangChain

 ### 💡 Alternating Internship at Artificial Intelligence Research Center (Lab AIRC), Hanoi
 **October 2023 - January 2024**